Casio fx-991MS Tips and Tricks

 If the amount of partitioning is n, then the number of partitions is 2n.
 See User’s Guide 2 for more details.

-Example of usage and amount of partitioning:
+Example of usage, while varying the amount of partitioning:

-The actual value is ln 2, or approximately 0.693147181.
+The true value is ln 2, approximately 0.693147181.

 Display and key test